tianhm/certimate/README.md

 ## 🚩 Introduction

-An open-source and free self-hosted SSL certificates ACME tool, automates the full-cycle of issuance, deployment, and renewal visually.
+An open-source and free self-hosted SSL certificates ACME tool, automates the full-cycle of issuance, deployment, renewal, and monitoring visually.

 - **Self-Hosted**: Private deployment.
 All data is stored locally, giving you full control to ensure data privacy and security.
 - **Zero Dependencies**: No need to install databases, runtimes, or any complex frameworks.
 Truly ready to use out of the box with a single click.